ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/slider.md

 ### Allowed Content

 Restricts the field to certain data types.
-Changing this is also changing the column type in database.
+Changing this also changes the column type in database.
 This setting is only for Value Slider, because Range Slider has two values and is stored as string.

 ## Template Tags